Skip to main content

 Use subheadings to give the text a clear structure

-Conclude your application by expressing your interest in a job interview.
+Conclude your cover letter by expressing your interest in a job interview.
 You’ve taken the time to tailor your written presentation materials.
 That's why you're not just hoping but looking forward to being invited to an interview where you can learn more about the job and elaborate on your skills.

-Read your application aloud and sleep on it before sending it.
+Read your cover letter aloud and sleep on it before sending it.

 Avoid overused phrases